 Hundreds of farmers working on biodiversity

-Within the collaborative project 'Flourishing Farm', hundreds of farmers are working together to increase beneficial biodiversity.
-They are supported by local organisations for agricultural landscape and nature management, the Louis Bolk Institute, the association of organic dairy farmers 'De Natuurweide', and the farmers associations 'Veelzijdig Boerenland' and 'BoerenNatuur'.
-The farmers have created over six hundred kilometres of wild flower field margins in 2011, and the number of participants keeps growing.
-Their objective is to increase the diversity and abundance of natural enemies of crop pests.
-By providing more room for natural pest control the need for chemical pesticides is reduced.
+As part of the collaborative project 'Flourishing Farm' (2011-2015), 570 farmers worked together to increase functional biodiversity.
+They were supported by local organisations for agricultural landscape and nature management, the Louis Bolk Institute, the association of organic dairy farmers 'De Natuurweide', and the farmers associations 'Veelzijdig Boerenland' and 'BoerenNatuur'.
+During the project the farmers created hundreds of kilometres of wild flower field margins each year.
+This way they contributed to:

 Seeds instead of insecticides